shadab14meb346/easedata-backend/README.md

 OAll of the code is stored in s3.
 The AWS Lambada then references that code.

+## When introducing new environment variables

+- Make sure to add all the environment variables in the circle ci dashboard.
+- Also add all of the environment variables in the `serverless.yml` file under the provider environment section.

 ## Coding Practices

 - For all db operations make a file with the same name as the table and do all of the operations in it.
 All those files currently are in `core` folder